-When the HSMDR zoning district was established this requirement was codified in the intent of the district.
+When the HSMDR zoning district was established this requirement was codified.
 The zoning district was established specifically in terms of density to take into account these additional 48 affordable housing units.
-The draft agreement will be reviewed by the Planning Board on April 19, 2018 and shall be considered by the City Commission.
+The draft agreement has been reviewed by the Planning Department and shall be considered by the Planning Board.
 The Land Development Regulations acknowledge the findings of the state legislature that enable Development Agreements under Florida Statute, as follows (see Section 90-676):